Neutrality (philosophy): Criticisms and views

-Neutrality has been criticized as an unethical option, the argument being that the neutral option can, directly or indirectly, end up favoring those who harm others or maintain a state of injustice, such as "You are either with us, or against us".
-Italian writer Dante Alighieri, in his Divine Comedy, says in Canto 3 that people and angels that who were not rebels nor faithful to their God, but stood apart, were condemned to be stung eternally by wasps and gadflies.
+Neutrality has been criticised as an unethical option, the argument being that the neutral option can, directly or indirectly, end up favoring those who harm others or maintain a state of injustice, such as "You are either with us, or against us".
+Italian writer Dante Alighieri, in his Divine Comedy, says in Inferno Canto III that people and angels who were not rebels nor faithful to their God, but stood apart, and who never were alive, were naked, and were stung exceedingly and eternally by gadflies and hornets.
 Theodore Roosevelt, quoting Dante's work in his America and the World War (1915), said "Dante reserved a special place of infamy in the inferno for those base angels who dared side neither with evil nor with good".
 South African priest Desmond Tutu said: "If you are neutral in situations of injustice, you have chosen the side of the oppressor."
 Woodrow Wilson said: "Neutrality is a negative word.
 It does not express what America ought to feel.
 We are not trying to keep out of trouble; we are trying to preserve the foundations on which peace may be rebuilt."